cbrown11/PlatformContactExample/README.md

 ## Platform.GatewayAPI

 Main api is `http://localhost:3000/graphql`.
-Ive attached playground and voyager to the api so can easily view and explorer
+Ive attached playground and voyager to the api so can easily send mutations, query and explorer the schema and its data.

 - For Playground Ground Navigate to `http://localhost:3000/ui/playground`
 - For Voyager  Navigate to `http://localhost:3000/ui/voyager`